-- Kerio Operator must have a DNS name.
-Type the DNS name in the Configuration → Network section. - Kerio Operator must use a valid SSL certificate signed by a certification authority.
+- Kerio Operator must have a DNS name. - Kerio Operator must use a valid SSL certififcate signed by a certification authority.
 The certificate name must correspond with the Kerio Operator DNS name.

 Configuring provisioning for Kerio Operator Softphone

 First, to users who want to use Kerio Operator Softphone, add a new extension or a new registration of their existing extension.